Cyclopropanol

-Cyclopropanol is an organic compound with the chemical formula C_{3}H_{6}O. It contains a cyclopropyl group with a hydroxyl group attached to it.
+Cyclopropanol is an organic compound with the chemical formula C3H6O|auto=1 or (CH3)2CHOH.
+It contains a cyclopropyl group with a hydroxyl group attached to it.
 The compound is highly unstable due to the three-membered ring, and is susceptible to reactions that open the ring.
 It is highly prone to rearrangement, undergoing structural isomerization to form propanal.
 This property is useful synthetically: cyclopropanol can be used as a synthon for the homoenolate of propanal.
 The chemical is also useful as a reagent to introduce a cyclopropyl group into ester, sulfate, and amine linkages.
 The resulting cyclopropyl-containing compounds have been used in investigations of potential antiviral drugs and of modulators of protein trafficking.